 This section provides some additional information about the Funds' investments and certain portfolio management techniques that the Funds may use.
-More information about the Funds' investments and portfolio management techniques, and related risks, is included in the SAI.
+More information about the Funds' investments and portfolio management techniques, and related risks, is included in the Statement of Additional Information ("SAI").